lamhq/tech-notes/finance/2-portfolio-selection/1-return.md

 ## Annual return

-The geometric mean is useful for measuring performance over a past sample period, such as annual returns over `t` periods.
+The geometric mean is useful for measuring performance of an asset over a past sample period, such as annual returns over `t` periods.

 $$
 (1+r)^t = (1 + r_1) \times ... \times (1 + r_t)